hfa224/risky-secret-santa/README.md

 This will also clear any existing tables and add new ones, so will delete any exisisting data.

+## Email

+In order to set up email sending with resend, you will need a resend API key.
+When you have one, put a .env file with the following fields in the root folder of the project:

+RESEND_API_KEY=[the generated resend API key] FROM_EMAIL=[the sender email - must be registered with resend]

 ## Testing

 To run the tests, run: